theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/failure-and-rollback.md

 # Failure and Rollback

-This document explains what happens when the canary analysis fails, how Argo Rollouts reacts, and what to inspect.
+This document explains what happens when canary analysis fails, how Argo Rollouts reacts, and what to inspect to confirm rollback.

 ---

-## 1. Failure Conditions in This Project
+## 1. Failure Conditions in Project 8

 The canary gate fails when:

-1. The Prometheus query returns a value > 0 (restarts occurred), or
+1. The Prometheus query returns a value **greater than 0** (restarts occurred), or
-2. The Prometheus query returns no data (`[]`) and we fail closed
+2. The Prometheus query returns **no data** (`[]`) and the gate fails closed

-This conservative approach is intentional.
-In production, “no data” should not equal “healthy.”
+This conservative approach is intentional: in production, missing telemetry is not a valid signal of health.

 ---